selimsaricicek/shifha/README.md

 <details>
 <summary><strong>English Description</strong></summary>

-In today’s healthcare environment, speed, accuracy, and data-driven decision-making are vital for both medical professionals and patients.
+In today's healthcare environment, speed, accuracy, and data-driven decision-making are vital for both medical professionals and patients.
 Shifha is an AI-powered smart doctor assistant developed to meet this need.
 Available on both web and mobile platforms, Shifha helps doctors access, interpret, and act upon patient data quickly and effectively, streamlining clinical decision-making.

 Shifha simplifies doctors' workflows while offering patients a more efficient and effective care experience.
 It analyzes blood test results, flags abnormal values, and provides medical suggestions based on those insights.
 For conditions like diabetes, it combines medical history with test results to generate diagnostic recommendations.
-Patient history is recorded in the system by the first doctor, and this information can then be accessed by other physicians involved in the patient’s care.
+Patient history is recorded in the system by the first doctor, and this information can then be accessed by other physicians involved in the patient's care.
 An internal messaging feature allows doctors to consult each other on patient-specific cases.

 With Shifha, doctors can view details such as age, weight, nutrition habits, medication history, and family disease background.
 Patients can be searched by national ID.
 AI-driven test analysis offers personalized insights and health advice tailored to each test type.
 The mobile app provides real-time alerts for critical test results, and a QR-code sharing feature allows patients to securely share their medical history with doctors in other countries.